waywardgeek/infnoise/README.md

 Noise Multiplier")

 The breadboard works!
 It generates 300,000 bits per second, resulting in 121,000 bits per second after whitening.
-Estimated entropy per bit is 0.836.
-By design, it should be 0.81, so it's about 3.2% higher than predicted.
-This is likely due to high sources of noise (such as EMI from my computer), and comonent tolerance.
+Estimated entropy per bit is 0.81.
+By design, it should be 0.80, so it is very close to the prediction!
+Part of what it took to get it working so closely with the model was tuning the hold capacitors (now 200pF, rather than 100pF), and the baud rate of the FT240X USB interface chip, which controls the speed of clocking the INM.
+Slowing the clocks down by setting the baud rate to 30,000 and increasing the hold capacitors seems to have helped reduce what I call "misfires" by about 7X.
+If the voltage on a hold cap is still moving when we open the switch, it is likely that the comparator feeding the op-amp has not yet settled, likely because it's inputs are close in value.
+It will continue moving after the switch closes, and may settle to the opposite of the digital value we read.
+This is an unpredictable situation not dealth with in the model, so reducing it improved matching with the model.
+Misfires were occuring 9% of the time, and now occur about 1.2% of the time.

 The breadboard proved out much of the theory of operation, as well os providing raw data for entropy testing.